titusvnu/operating-system-security-audit-utility/README.md

 This project was originally developed in **July 2022**, the summer after my freshman year of high school, fascinated with pushing the limits of malware behavior with Python.

-Although this early version reflects the learning curve of a beginner, this repository serves as a milestone in my journey—demonstrating both my initial creativity and my ongoing evolution in the Computer Science field.
+Although this early version reflects the learning curve of a beginner, this repository serves as a milestone in my journey, demonstrating both my initial creativity and my ongoing evolution in the Computer Science field.

 ### Setup Instructions